anupgp/astron/README.md

    - **validation_data:** data for model validation

 ## Usage
 Below are the steps to recreate calcium signaling and gliotransmitter release data for validating the model with previous experimental data from astrocytic microdomains (Figures 1 & 3).
 This is accomplished by stimulating the astrocytic compartment with a single pulse of DHPG (100 μM, 2s).
-The model is typically run for some time (~200s) until calcium and IP3 levels stabilize.
+The model is typically run for some time (~200s) until Ca<sup>2+</sup> and IP<sub>3</sub> levels stabilize.

 ### Step 1: run simulation
 Edit the launch script (*run/generate_data_dhpg100000nM2s.sh*) to specify paths to the root (*astron*) folder, folder for data storage and path to main executable (*astron_main*).